 Therefore, China is rightfully considered ground zero for the QR code renaissance as there is no other country with as much widespread use of QR payments.

-According to the Mobile Money Programme, in 2018 alone, China’s business and consumer mobile payment volumes reached USD 41 trillion.
+According to the Mobile Money Programme, China’s business and consumer mobile payment volumes reached USD 41 trillion.

 Approximately 30 percent ($13 trillion) of that amount were QR code payments, mainly through the two main QR code schemes in China – Alipay (founded in 2004) and WeChat Pay (founded in 2011).